 Sarah in particular spends nearly her whole evening on video chats with close friends and relatives that she may only have seen once a month before this began.

 I realise that I am extremely lucky and I am so grateful to have a wonderful wife and fantastic little man to spend the time with.
 Others are not so fortunate but it is now more important than ever to look for your own silver linings from this.
 The world has ground to a halt but we can find ways to pass the time and tick a few things of the list of jobs we have never got around to.
+You can also find new and fun ways to kids entertained.

 My recent posts: